-As with onshore wind farms, offshore projects also provide employment opportunities, especially during the construction phase when significant workforces are required.
-Such opportunities during construction are increasing but are decreasing during operation.
-A study of offshore wind in Denmark found that, from 2010 to 2022, the permanent labour requirements for offshore wind farms reduced from 19.0 full-time equivalent (FTE) staff per MW installed to 7.5 FTE MW installed65.
+As with onshore wind farms, offshore projects also provide employment opportunities for specialized skills, especially during the construction phase when significant workforces are required.
+Such opportunities increase during construction but decrease during operation.
+A study of offshore wind in Denmark found that, from 2010 to 2022, the permanent labour requirements for offshore wind farms reduced from 19.0 full-time equivalent (FTE) staff per MW installed to 7.5 FTE MW installed.85

 With the increase in construction job opportunities, there is a need for employers to manage the associated occupational health and safety (OHS) risks.
 These are addressed in the discussion of onshore wind energy employment and labour.
-There are additional risks when working on offshore wind farms-working over water and transport to offshore locations by helicopter or supply vessel.
+There are additional risks when working on offshore wind farms - working over water and transport to offshore locations by helicopter or supply vessel.